STC-ViT: Spatio Temporal Continuous Vision Transformer for Medium-range Global Weather Forecasting: Training Details:

 \subsection{Software and Hardware Requirements}

 We use PyTorch \cite{paszke2019pytorch}, Pytorch Lightning \cite{falcon2019pytorch}, torchdiffeq \cite{chen2018neural}, and xarray \cite{hoyer2017xarray} to implement our model.
-We use 2 NVIDIA DGX A100 devices with 80GB RAM for training STC-ViT at \(1.5^\circ\) and 4 NVIDIA Tesla Volta V100-SXM2-32GB for the training at resolution of \(5.625^\circ\).
+We use 4 NVIDIA H200 devices for training STC-ViT at \(1.5^\circ\) and 4 NVIDIA Tesla Volta V100-SXM2-32GB for the training at resolution of \(5.625^\circ\).